shumeikoalex-byte/IDS/Documentation/UserManual/facet-configurations.md

 ⚠️TODO: in the documentation we will be explicit that traversing IfcRelDecomposition for the purpose of material evaluation will not be implemented in 1.0.

 We need to define what is the behaviour when it comes to the IfcRelDecomposition and the propagation of materials.
-The relevant issue is https://github.com/buildingSMART/IDS/issues/198
+The relevant conversation issue is [#198](https://github.com/buildingSMART/IDS/issues/198)

 ## PartOf